armory/docs/content/en/borealis/borealis-automate/cdaas-webhook-approval.md

 ### Configuration examples

 The first example configures a GitHub webhook that uses token authorization, with the token value configured as a Borealis secret.
 This webhook requires the callback URI be passed in the request body.
+The payload also contains an `environment` context variable that you pass in when invoking the webhook in your deployment file.

-{{< prism lang="yaml" line-numbers="true" line="8, 16" >}}
+{{< prism lang="yaml" line-numbers="true" line="8, 16-17" >}}
 webhooks:
   - name: myWebhook
     method: POST